 - Corporations talking about politics find it increasingly challenging in the face of a polarized landscape.
 The global regulatory environment poses its own challenges as a new activism takes hold to address emerging technologies like blockchain and protect consumer privacy.
 Enforcement too is going global as coordination between authorities becomes more prevalent.
 Montieth and Company’s Public Affairs Practice brings you deep insights and a full spectrum of services that will help you understand how to navigate this combined terrain in multiple jurisdictions across the world.

-- With our capabilities in crisis management and strategic communications, and our knowledge of city, state and federal government, we deliver a fully integrated set of results across industry sectors and audiences.
+- With our capabilities in strategic crisis and issues management communications and our knowledge of city, state, and federal government, we deliver a fully integrated set of results across industry sectors and audiences.

-- Whether you are running for office, looking to advance your business, or engage with the community, Montieth & Company’s public affairs solutions are designed and built to deliver outcomes that matter.
+- Whether you are running for office, looking to advance your business, or engaging with the community, Montieth & Company’s public affairs solutions are designed and built to deliver outcomes that matter.

 Last week, a McKinsey Global Institute report told us something obvious, and something less obvious.
 Both are worth the attention of any company, large or small, with a global business—and for those hoping to build one.Download PDF File